FernandoBasso/ReadTheDocs-Dev-How-To/docs/scheme/index.rst

 Trying to Compile
 ~~~~~~~~~~~~~~~~~~

 The build instructions are very simple.
-With GNU make all set up, we
+With GNU make available,
-run:
+simply run:

 .. code:: bash